 - Incentives such as priority or conditional-approval programs for new medicines for rare diseases (high unmet needs) such as orphan diseases,

-- Acceptance of foreign study data and reliance on bridging studies,
+- Acceptance of foreign data and reliance on bridging studies,

-- NDA Drug approval timelines have been reduced significantly (as little as one year), and
+- NDA approval timelines have been reduced significantly (as little as one year), and

-To conduct clinical trials and obtain drug approval, the typical process in Japan compared with other countries and requires strategies to plan drug development.
-Having a properly designed development road map would help to minimize hurdles, delays and save both cost and time.
+In order to conduct clinical trials and obtain drug approval, the process is typical in Japan and hence, requires some strategies.
+These strategies help to minimize the hurdles, delays and save both cost and time.
 Let’s discuss this in detail.

 Need support for your drug development in Japan?